 2. Head to Cappadocia: The Land of Fairy Towers

 Once children hear the word “adventure” and learn that the adventure includes the hot-air balloons, nothing can beat Cappadocia!
 Upon landing, seeing the snowy peak of Erciyes (if you are visiting in winter, you might consider enjoying a full day of skiing there as well), after an hour’s drive, you will be checking in to your family-friendly cave hotel and rest.
 The next morning, watching this jaw-dropping landscape from the hot-air balloon (age limit: 6) will be the best start, yet there is a lot more to do today.
 After breakfast, going down for 4 or 6 floors in an underground city cave, trying to understand the fairy chimney rock formations, enjoy a pottery-making session, do some short hiking at some of the best valleys, or do the same track on a horse and many more.
 Besides the educational value with its millions of years of history, this is a dream place for kids.
 While they will enjoy the peaceful, pollution-free atmosphere after Istanbul, their minds will still be pretty busy using their imagination about geography.

-Till this far, you will already easily cover a one-week itinerary (meaning ideal for a spring break) in Turkey.
+Till this far, you will already easily cover a one-week itinerary in Turkey (meaning ideal for a spring break).

 From here onward, plan to spend anything one to two more weeks.

 3. Aquapark Adaland (Kusadasi)